The Rouget Waterfall in Sixt-Fer-à-Cheval: The Queen of the Alps

 • In summer: A small paved road takes you directly to the foot of the waterfall.
 Parking is available on site.

-• In winter: Be aware, the road is closed to automobile traffic for safety reasons.
-Access remains possible on foot or with snowshoes depending on snow cover.
+• In winter: Be aware, the road is closed to car traffic for safety reasons.
+Access remains possible on foot or with snowshoes depending on the snow cover.

 For a total immersion in the Haute-Savoie forest, we recommend the walking route starting from the hamlet of Salvagny: